Intey/guerilla/docs/quests_think.md

 Problem types:
 - Killing someone/sometype in some place
+Think about what someone (that should be killed) can do (what events appears) if he is not die.
-Every unit should participate in some event, or group.
+Every unit should participate in some event.
 Killing quests targets preventing appears of event.
-So, quest owner tracks events, groups.
+So, quest owner tracks events.

 - Talks with someone / move info to someoune / Deliver something Info need for starting some events.
 If events can't be started - drop karma.